-According to the National Highway Traffic Safety Administration data, even small increases in speed (from 40 to 50 miles an hour, for example) led to much deadlier motor vehicle accidents.
-Though the effects of the pandemic reduced traffic, the rate of motor vehicle accident fatalities jumped by 18%, the highest it has been in the last 12 years.
+According to the National Highway Traffic Safety Administration data, even small increases in speed (from 40 to 50 miles an hour for example) led to much deadlier motor vehicle accidents.
+As the pandemic lowered traffic, the rate of motor vehicle accident fatalities jumped by 18%, the highest in the last 12 years.

 "Preliminary data tells us that during the national health emergency, fewer Americans drove, but those who did took more risks and had more fatal crashes," the safety agency said in a letter addressed to the nation's drivers.

-Pandemic aside, Montana ranks in the top 10 states for per capita traffic fatalities.
-Now more than ever Montana drivers need to wear their seat belts and reduce their speed in order to avoid car accidents and injuries.
+Now more than ever drivers need to wear their seat belts and reduce their speed in order to avoid a car accident and injuries.